Eric Horvitz

 Chief Scientific Officer - Microsoft

-His efforts and collaborations have led to fielded systems in healthcare, transportation, ecommerce, operating systems, and aerospace.
-He received the Feigenbaum Prize and the Allen Newell Prize for contributions to AI.
+Dr. Horvitz received the Feigenbaum Prize and the Allen Newell Prize for his fundamental contributions to the science and practice of AI.
 He received the CHI Academy honor for his work at the intersection of AI and human-computer interaction.
-He has been elected fellow of the National Academy of Engineering (NAE), the Association of Computing Machinery (ACM), Association for the Advancement of AI (AAAI), the American Association for the Advancement of Science (AAAS), the American Academy of Arts and Sciences, and the American Philosophical Society.
+He has been elected fellow of the National Academy of Engineering, the Association of Computing Machinery, Association for the Advancement of AI (AAAI), the American Association for the Advancement of Science, the American Academy of Arts and Sciences, the American College of Medical Informatics, and the American Philosophical Society.

-Dr. Horvitz currently serves on the President’s Council of Advisors on Science and Technology (PCAST) and is a member of the Computer Science and Telecommunications Board (CSTB) of the National Academies.
-He served as a commissioner for the National Security Commission on AI where he chaired the line of effort on ethical and responsible AI.
-He has served as president of the AAAI, and on advisory committees for the National Science Foundation, National Institutes of Health, DARPA, and the Allen Institute for AI.
+He currently serves on the President’s Council of Advisors on Science and Technology (PCAST) and advisory boards of the Allen Institute for AI and Stanford’s Institute for Human-Centered AI (HAI).
+He served as president of the AAAI, and on advisory committees for the U.S. National Academies of Sciences, Engineering, and Medicine, National Science Foundation, National Institutes of Health, and Defense Advanced Research Projects Agency (DARPA).

 Disclaimer: The opinions expressed and arguments employed herein are solely those of the authors and do not necessarily reflect the official views of the OECD or its member countries.
 The Organisation cannot be held responsible for possible violations of copyright resulting from the posting of any written material on this website/blog.